 Horses however, just want to make life as easy as possible for themselves.
-They don’t want to be pecked on the nose by ducks and they don’t want to be chased and harassed for reasons they don't understand.
+They don’t want to be pecked on the nose by ducks and they don’t want to be chased and harassed by humans for reasons they don't understand.

 Read more on this subject here: www.fearfreehorsetraining.com/blog/horse-herds-and-pecking-orders